 Typically blades are twisted to guarantee constant pitch along the blades from root to tip.

-Pitch effectively converts torque – the twisting or rotating effort – of the propeller shaft to thrust – the effort delivered by the propeller to push the vessel ahead – by deflecting or accelerating the water astern – simple Newton’s Second Law.
+Propeller pitch effectively converts torque – the twisting or rotating effort – of the propeller shaft to thrust – the effort delivered by the propeller to push the vessel ahead – by deflecting or accelerating the water astern – simple Newton’s Second Law.

 How Propeller Pitch Affects Your Boat Performance

 On the other hand, a higher pitch affects your boat performance by delivering greater top speeds, but at the expense of your acceleration or hole-shot.
-(Warning: lower-horsepower engines can bog down if fitted with a propeller with too high of a pitch.
+(Warning: lower-horsepower engines can bog down if fitted with a propeller with too high of a propeller pitch.
 This can cause heavy wear on the internal engine parts, who will have trouble keeping up).

 If you’re changing the pitch on a recreational boat, there’s a rule of thumb often used that says each inch of pitch is generally worth 150 – 200 rpm.
 Lowering the pitch increases rpm and vice versa.
 So for instance, if you were to lower from a 23-pitch to a 21-pitch propeller, you’ll increase engine RPM by about 400 revolutions.